ssddi456/typescript-css-modules-plugin/README.md

   "compilerOptions": {
     "plugins": [
       {
-        "name": "typescript-css-modules-plugins"
+        "name": "typescript-css-modules-plugin"
       }
     ]
   }
 }
 ```

 Finally, run the `Select TypeScript version` command in VS Code to switch to use the workspace version of TypeScript for VS Code's JavaScript and TypeScript language support.
+Then run the `Restart TS Server` command to reload.
 You can find more information about managing typescript versions [in the VS Code documentation](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).

 And other editors which support typescript language plugins works like this.
 See [typescript-styled-plugin](https://github.com/Microsoft/typescript-styled-plugin) for more details.